johnalison/obsidian-notes/Journal/23 November 2024 Saturday.md

 Up at 8

-Take car to get inspected
+# Take car to get inspected

-At Starbucks
+- At Starbucks

 # [[Run2 HH4b AN]]
-- Updated runTwoStageClosure to use new colors
+- See dail's

 Reading about Austrian Economics: